 When you lose weight your metabolic rate often slows down.
 Offset that loss with more muscle mass and reducing simple carbohydrates in your diet such sugar and grains.

 Increase your heart rate

 Aerobic exercise temporarily increases your metabolic rate.
 Your muscles are burning fuel to move and do “work”.
 This doesn’t mean you need to go crazy and start running or doing fast gym workouts.
 Aerobic activity can be as simple as a brisk walk up the nearest hill.

 Even little things can add up.
 Walking a bit farther than you usually do, using a standing desk instead of sitting all day, or taking the stairs instead of the elevator can all contribute to more activity in your day.

-Tip 3: Incorporate movement into your day.
-I often will run on the spot rather than stand and wait for the jug to boil or my toast to cook.
+Tip 3: Incorporate more movement into your day.
+I often run on the spot while I wait for the jug to boil or my toast to cook.
 Any amount of activity is better than none.

 You can use this to your advantage when you understand how your body metabolizes foods differently.

 Fats, for example, increase your TEF by 0-3%; carbs increase it by 5-10%, and protein increases it by 15-30%.
 By trading some of your fat or carbs for lean protein you can slightly increase your metabolic rate.

 Studies have also shown the TEF of highly processed foods as being substantially less that of whole foods, which makes complete sense.